AlCurry/testA/README.md

+This is the standard "Create React Native App".

+Step by step instructions for installation on MAC OS including links to some useful videos provided soon in installation.README.

+These describe how to install and run the code on Android and iOS simulators, and then how to migrate them to those devices.

+Sample screenshots in .png file(s).

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).